drorlab/edn_rel/README.md

 ## Overview

-Pytorch implementation of EDN network from [Protein model quality assessment using rotation-equivariant transformations on point clouds](https://arxiv.org/abs/2011.13557).
-EDN predicts the GDT-TS of a protein model.
+PyTorch implementation of the EDN network from "Protein model quality assessment using rotation-equivariant transformations on point clouds".
+EDN is designed to predict the GDT-TS score of a protein model.

 ## Installation

 ### Create conda environment

-To create the conda environment and install the required libraries to run edn, run the following:
+To create the conda environment and install the required libraries to run the EDN code, run the following:
 ```
 conda env create -f environment.yml
 conda activate edn
 ```

-If you want to name your conda environment to something else, change name declared in the `environment.yml`.
+If you want to change the name of your conda environment to something else, change the name declared in the `environment.yml`.

 ### Install e3nn

-In addition, we need to install the EDN-compatible version of e3nn (note this version is only provided for compatability, further development should be done using the main e3nn branch):
+In addition, we need to install the EDN-compatible version of the e3nn library (https://github.com/e3nn/e3nn).
+Please note that the specific version is only provided for compatability, further development should be done using the main e3nn branch.

 `pip install git+ssh://git@github.com/drorlab/e3nn_edn.git`